 Fun fact: This is the world’s largest pistachio.
 You’re welcome.

-Here are a few more options for things to do near White Sands National Park:
+Here are a few more options for attractions near White Sands National Park:

-Where to Stay at White Sands National Park
+Where to Stay When Visiting White Sands National Park

 Backcountry camping is usually the only way to stay inside the park, but that option is currently unavailable as the park addresses some lingering safety issues.